Lab 6 - Anterior Body Wall & Abdominal Viscera

 During development and rotation of the gut, the stomach and spleen move from a midline position (shown in the embryo on the left below) to lie on the left side of the body, whereas the liver ends up on the right side (shown in the adult on the right below).
 The connected mesenteries between these organs are also rotated to form the greater and lesser omenta (and the greater and lesser omental bursae, or sacs), which you will explore as you continue through this dissection (MOVIE -courtesy of UMich).

-- Insert a finger into the omental foramen (aka epiploic foramen or foramen of Winslow), the entrance to the omental bursa (lesser peritoneal sac) (MOVIE -courtesy of UMich).
+- Insert a finger into the omental foramen (aka epiploic foramen or foramen of Winslow), just lateral to the lesser omentum.
+This is the entrance to the omental bursa (lesser peritoneal sac) (MOVIE -courtesy of UMich).

-- Dissect the free edge of lesser omentum and identify the three major structures lying within it: the hepatic artery, portal vein, and bile duct that enter the liver via the porta hepatis (MOVIE -courtesy of UMich).
+- Dissect the free edge of lesser omentum and identify the three major structures lying within it: the hepatic artery proper, portal vein, and bile duct that enter the liver via the porta hepatis (MOVIE -courtesy of UMich).

 NOTE: to dissect the lesser omentum you will want to first make sure you have identified the omental foramen.
 Near the foramen you can palpate the vascular and nervous structures within the omentum.
 Once you know where all those are, you can dissect the layers of the omentum.
 See the figure below in which a paper is placed in the omental foramen.

-- Note the efferent nerves running to the liver with the hepatic arteries.
+- You may notice the efferent nerves from the celiac plexus (formed from the greater splanchnic nerve) running to the liver with the hepatic arteries.

 - Free the gall bladder from the visceral surface of the liver (MOVIE -couresty of UMich).